ekrolen/data-512-homework_2/README.md

 The value you need to work the code below is the Access token - a very long string."

-6. Run the data_acquisition script to get the ORES ranking data for each page.
+6. Run the data_acquisition script, following the markdown comments, to get the ORES ranking data for each page.

 ## Research Implications